“All the paths of the LORD are steadfast love and faithfulness…” (Psalm 25:10)

 Your path is very good, prepared especially for you.

 Your Lord never makes mistakes.
 He does not cheat you.
 Don’t waste your precious years on this earth pining for a path to match hers; talk yourself down off any ledge of resentment at the path given you.
-Pleasant or pain-filled, and all the mixtures in-between, all the paths of the Lord are steadfast love and faithfulness.
+Pleasant or pain-filled and all the mixtures in-between, for those who know and love Him, all the paths of the Lord are steadfast love and faithfulness.